A wide range of innovative solutions with which we solve various communication challenges for different roles and industries

 You should also think about how you want to show your content on the screen.
 Some digital signage solutions work with native apps available for only a few specific brands, while Netpresenter, for example, works with software available on all Windows devices and Thin Clients.
 Great for TVs with integrated PCs, but with smart solutions like a budget friendly compute stick or a small form factor PC you only need a screen with a HDMI port to get started.

 Need more tips and tricks to get started with digital signage?
-Download our infographic and you will have your digital signage up and running in no time!
+Download our free infographic and you will have your digital signage up and running in no time!